for parents, students, teachers

 We provide all specialty gear, such as life jackets, helmets, paddles, harnesses, etc. Our equipment is very dear to us and we like it to last for many years in order to bring pleasure to many people.
 Students will be instructed on proper care and maintenance of all items and will be held responsible for the gear they are using.
 With permission of the program instructor, students are welcome to bring their own boat, climbing harness, or other special gear.

 All students must pass a swim test prior to swimming without a life jacket.
 The swim test is not mandatory.
 Students may choose not to take the swim test and instead wear their life jackets while in the water.
 Life jackets are worn during all boating activities.
-Swimming activities are supervised by a certified lifeguard.
+Swimming activities are always supervised by a certified lifeguard, except in rare cases on advanced programs for adolescents and adults.
+Swimming alone is never permitted.
 If your child is not a swimmer, this should be noted on the Medical Questionnaire.

 All students are required to bathe while on Kroka programs.
 When on an expedition, students will separate by gender and staff will lead and model a thorough washing of the body and full immersion in the stream or pond.
-Soap is used for hand and face washing before and after all meals at the campsite.
+Soap is used for hand washing before all meals at the campsite.

 ACCEPTANCE OF THE HUMAN BODY